corona-warn-app/cwa-verification-server/README.md

   <a href="#licensing">Licensing</a>
 </p>

 The goal of this project is to develop the official Corona-Warn-App for Germany based on the exposure notification API from [Apple](https://www.apple.com/covid19/contacttracing/) and [Google](https://www.google.com/covid19/exposurenotifications/).
 The apps (for both iOS and Android) use Bluetooth technology to exchange anonymous encrypted data with other mobile phones (on which the app is also installed) in the vicinity of an app user's phone.
 The data is stored locally on each user's device, preventing authorities or other parties from accessing or controlling the data.
-This repository contains the **TBD** for the Corona-Warn-App.
+This repository contains the **verification service** for the Corona-Warn-App.
 This implementation is still a **work in progress**, and the code it contains is currently alpha-quality code.

+## Architecture Overview
+You can find an architectural overview of the component in the [solution architecture document](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md)
+This component of the Corona-warn-app whereas named **verification process** provides indeed two functionalities:
+1. prove that a prentended positive case is indeed positive
+2. provide the result of a Covid-19 Test

+To achieve this, the verification service gets the result of covid-19 tests from LIS (**L**abor **I**nformation **S**ystem) which deliver testresults to it.
+The complete process is described in [cwa-documentation/Solution Architecture](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md) to which you may refer for detailed information about the workflow.

 ## Development

-**TBD**
+This component can be locally build in order to test the functionality of the interfaces and verify the concepts it is build upon.
+There are two ways to build
+ - maven build, run as spring application
+ - docker build, run as local docker container
+ ### Prerequisites
+ Open JDK 11
+ Maven

+internal SBS (**S**oftware**B**uild**S**ervice) - jenkinsfile

 ## Documentation